FaboPT/calendar-api/structure.md

 - Abstract class BaseRepository where are all repositories inherent this class
 - Abstract class BaseService where are all services inherent this class
 - The controller calls the services and the services call the repository and repository make changes in DB
-- I create a middlewares to check is possible create a event or create a availability
+- I've created a middleware to check is possible to create a event or create a availability